Sequential generalized measurements: Asymptotics, typicality and emergent projective measurements

-In this paper, we rigorously prove that PMs emerge from sequential POVMs in the asymptotic limit, when the measurement operators are normal operators and commuting with each other.
-The proof is based on the observation that projective subspaces are fixed points of the quantum channels for such POVMs.
-Moreover, from the theory of classical typicality, we find that different selective PMs arise from different sets of typical sequences of sequential selective POVMs.
-These results completely characterize the structures of sequential commuting POVMs with normal measurement operators.
-We further present a general scheme to realize such POVMs with a single qubit ancilla, and show that sequential POVMs can be used to projectively measure an arbitrary finite-dimensional quantum system.
-An example of the scheme is also provided to measure the modular excitation numbers of an infinite-dimensional bosonic mode with an ancilla qubit.
+In this paper, we prove that PMs can emerge from sequential GMs in the asymptotic limit, when the measurement operators are normal and commuting with each other.
+The proof is based on the observation that projections are fixed points of the quantum channels for such GMs.
+Moreover, from the theory of classical typicality, we find that different selective PMs arise from different sets of typical sequences of selective GMs.
+These results completely characterize the structures of sequential GMs with normal and commuting measurement operators.
+We further present a general scheme to realize such GMs with a single qubit ancilla, and show that sequential GMs can simulate arbitrary PMs for arbitrary finite-dimensional quantum systems.
+The scheme will be useful for initialization, readout and feedback control of a quantum system.
+As an example, we provide a protocol to measure the modular excitation numbers of an infinite-dimensional bosonic mode with an ancilla qubit, which are the error syndromes of several bosonic quantum error correction codes.

-\textit{POVMs and quantum channels}.
-Consider a $d$-level quantum system under non-selective POVMs with the measurement operators $\{M_{\alpha}\}_{\alpha=1}^r$.
-Its evolution is described by the completely positive and trace-preserving (CPTP) quantum maps in the Kraus representation \cite{Kraus1983},